Steve-Fenton/stevefenton.co.uk/src/pages/blog/2015/02/automation-philosophy.md

 ## Highly Effective

 So why is this automation philosophy so effective?
 Because it creates a positive spiral.
 If you automate routine work, you free human effort from the mundane and allow it to work on the eccentric.
-This means you do more than save the time it was taking to perform work manually, you actually increase the organisation’s intellectual potential.
+This means you do more than save the time it was taking to perform work manually, you actually increase the organisation's intellectual potential.

 Over time, eccentric work will become less uncertain as human thinking is applied to refining how the work is done and more is learned about the work.
 This will move it from eccentric to routine and it can be automated too.
 Over time, the human work becomes more and more fulfilling.